The Arctic Is Melting:

 Climate Change Makes Flooding a More Common Reality

-It’s easy to think of the melting Arctic as a distant and abstract problem, but the impacts of global warming are already tangible.
+It’s easy to think of the melting Arctic as a distant and abstract problem, but the impacts of climate change are already tangible.
 From stronger hurricanes to coastline erosion to inland flooding, a warmer world has already pushed more water into our communities.

-So, we need to be intentional about preventing flood damage.
+So, we need to be intentional about mitigating risk and preventing flood damage.
 That starts with getting the financial protection you need and making sure you, your family, and your home or property has the necessary resources to withstand a major flooding event.